UtrechtUniversity/SWORDS-UU/collect_variables/README.md

 In this step, howfairis variables are retrieved.
 To do this, execute the file **howfairis_variables.py**.
 Note: The output concatenates the howfairis variables to the whole repository data.
 By doing so, it is possible to reuse this file to gather GitHub variables based on this file.
 There are 2 arguments that can be passed.
 Bold arguments are required:

-- --input: The file name of the repositories.
-Default value: ../collect_repositories/results/repositories_filtered.csv
+- `--input`: The file name of the repositories.
+Default value: `../collect_repositories/results/repositories_filtered.csv`
-- --output: The file name of the output.
-Default value: output/repositories_howfairis.csv
+- `--output`: The file name of the output.
+Default value: `output/repositories_howfairis.csv`

 Navigate to this folder and execute the script.
 Adjust parameters as needed.
 Example: